 - National Farmers’ Union

 - Voluntary, Community and Social Enterprise Sector

 - Local Food Partnerships i.e. Plymouth Food Partnership; Torbay Food Partnership; Exeter Food Partnership

 - Local food action representatives e.g. Food Plymouth, Food Exeter

 - Academia e.g. University of Exeter

-Devon Food Partnership also supports local groups to connect with the wider partnership through ‘feeder sub-groups’, such as the Local Authority sub-group which promotes & facilitates opportunities for Devon’s 8 districts & 2 unitary authorities to connect their work on a county-wide scale.
+Devon Food Partnership also supports local groups to connect with the wider partnership through ‘feeder sub-groups’, such as the Local Authority sub-group which promotes and facilitates opportunities for Devon’s 8 districts and 2 unitary authorities to connect their work on a county-wide scale.